inpefess/gym-saturation/doc/source/what-is-going-on.rst

 (More or less resembles `ProofState class of PyRes`_)

 The environment's state is a list of logical clauses.
-Each clause is a list of literals and also has several `properties <https://tptp-lark-parser.readthedocs.io/en/latest/package-documentation.html#tptp_lark_parser.grammar.Clause>`__.
+Each clause is a list of literals and also has several properties.

 Literal is a predicate, negated or not.
 A predicate can have arguments, which can be functions or variables.
 Functions can have arguments, which in turn can be functions or variables.

-Grammar is encoded in Python objects in a self-explanatory way (see `tptp-lark-parser <https://tptp-lark-parser.readthedocs.io>`__ for more information).
+Grammar is encoded in Python objects in a self-explanatory way.

 What is an Observation
 ***********************